Perry State Park

 Upcoming Special Events:

-May 17, 2014 - Fishing Tournament - Lake View Boat Ramp - sponsored by Kansas Buddy Bass.
+May 9, 2015 - Bass Tournament - Lake View Boat Ramp - sponsored by Kansas Buddy Bass

-May 31, 2014 - Fishing Tournament - Lake View Boat Ramp - sponsored by Kansas Buddy Bass.
+May 17, 2015 - Bass Tournament - Lake View Boat Ramp - sponsored by Kansas Buddy Bass

 Individual camp sites have now been established in Hobie Cove campground in order to control the number of individuals camping in that particular primitive campground area.
 The final permanent posts at each of the sites have been installed.
 Hobie Cove now has numbered posts for the thirty camp sites in the campground area.
 Only three camp units will be permitted per camp site for a family or group.
 Appropriate fees will apply to each of the camp units.
 A child's tent is free but will count as one of the three camp units.
 Each site will have one picnic table and one fire ring.
 Once the designated sections are filled, individuals will be directed to camp in other primitive campgrounds in the state park.